 The City of Mebane lies partially within Orange County and students within the Orange County portion of Mebane attend Orange County schools.
-However, Mebane does is not party to the SAPFO agreement and does not require that CAPS be issued prior to development approvals.
-Although the SAPFO system is not formally regulated in Mebane, students residing within the Orange County portion of Mebane are accounted for in the SAPFO process with the annual reporting of student membership and growth rates contained in the 10-year student projections.
+However, Mebane is not a party to the SAPFO agreement and does not require that CAPS be issued prior to development approvals.
+Although the SAPFO system is not formally regulated in Mebane, students residing within the Orange County portion of Mebane are accounted for in the SAPFO process with the annual reporting of actual student membership and ensuing growth rates contained in the 10-year student projections.